fullstacksjs/codeit/docs/stub-generator.md

 ### make a generator

-so if you want to make a contribution on this project you can start by creating a code generator for any language you like or need, which takes this syntax and generates boilerplate code for it so that the players don't have to waste their time on getting the right input.
+so if you want to make a contribution on this project you can start by creating a stub generator for any language you like or need, which takes this syntax and generates boilerplate code for it so that the players don't have to waste their time on getting the right input.